datadryad/dryad-app/documentation/dryad_install.md

 development server, but it can be overridden with the `SOLR_URL` environment variable.

+## Upload configuration

+When users upload files, they are sent to a temporary holding location in Amazon S3.
+Dryad maintains S3 buckets for each Rails environment setting.
+If you are using `RAILS_ENV=local`, the bucket will be the "dev" bucket.

+In order to upload files, login to S3 and ensure that the bucket's Permissions allow uploads from the server you are using.

+## Merritt connection

+If your server is outside the UC environment, you will need to use a proxy to communicate with the Merritt servers that are inside the UC environment.

+Set up [SSHuttle](technical_notes/sshuttle_README.md) to connect with Merritt.

 ## Testing basic functionality

 ### Explore the datasets